The General Board

 Dr Natalia Khutorskaya has previously held academic positions at educational and research institutions under the Ministry of the Interior and the Federal Service for the Execution of Sentences, Russian Federation.
 From 2006 until 2011 she was a member of the Council of Penological Cooperation of the Council of Europe (PC-CP), and from 2012 until 2015 served as a member of the Committee for the Prevention of Torture of the Council of Europe (CPT).
 She has written extensively, both in Russian and English, and her research interests concern criminal law, international practices regarding the execution of sentences, and human rights.

-Since 2000, Natalia has acted as an expert for the PRI Moscow office, taking part in projects on alternatives to imprisonment.
-During 2016 she was a member of the working group drafting a model criminal execution code of the Russian Federation, which was based on the academic research and analysis of the Nelson Mandela Rules and European instruments.
+During 2016 Natalia was a member of the working group drafting a model criminal execution code of the Russian Federation, which was based on the academic research and analysis of the Nelson Mandela Rules and European instruments.

 Board member since 2016

-Paula Litvachky is director of the Centre for Legal and Social Studies’ Justice and Security programme area.
+Paula Litvachky is Executive Director of the Argentinian NGO, Centre for Legal and Social Studies .
 She trained as a criminal lawyer, and has extensive research and project coordination experience in criminal justice issues.
 Paula has overseen research, public policy advocacy and litigation relating to citizen security, police and prison violence, and criminal justice policy.

 Dr Dmitry Nurumov